Opening date: 2014

 Reflection in Our Design

 The key was to create a modern interior for a café, serving high-quality national cuisine without linking it to Ukrainian farms.
-“What can set the Odessa mood better than the sea?”, – thought S+S designers and filled the two-story space with details to draw associations with a harbor city.
+“What can set the Odessa mood better than the sea?”, – thought S+S designers and filled the two-story space with details to draw associations with a harbour city.

 The central detail on the second floor is the anchor underneath the ceiling, quoting Dovlatov: “We drank when there was no money, it’s stupid not to drink now that there is”.
 Red and green portlights along two opposite walls support the maritime theme.
 WC walls are made of shipping containers, nodding at the seaport town.